isisaddons/isis-app-todoapp/README.md

 ### Contributions

 As an alternative to placing actions (business logic) on a domain object, it can instead be placed on an (application-scoped, stateless) domain service.
-When an object is rendered by Apache Isis, it will automatically render all "contributed" behaviour; rather like traits or aspect-oriented mix-ins).
+When an object is rendered by Apache Isis, it will automatically render all "contributed" behaviour; rather like traits or aspect-oriented mix-ins.

 In the screenshot below the highlighted "export as xml" action, the "relative priority" property (and "previous" and "next" actions) and also the "similar to" collection are all contributed: